tkonopka/shrt/README.md

  utils | newv | creating empty, named vectors utils | lenu | number of unique elements utils | p0 | paste0
- utils | x2df | transform objects into data frames
+ utils | pluck | extract a component from an object or list utils | pluck1 | extract first components from a list of objects utils | pluck2 | extract second components from a lit of objects utils | x2df | transform objects into data frames